-- Vision Mission and Values & Co-operative Principles - 2022 Inflation issues and Bank of Canada interest rate increases. - Board focus and responsibilities - Board Attendance, Remuneration and Expenses presented as part of AGM package - Committees of the board and who is on them - List of Board members, Terms and Years of Service were reported - 2022 Growth, Margin and Capital reported - Interest Margin improvements - Indication of the Concentra dividend and its impacts on Radius - Expansion of Radius into the Community of Earl Grey - ERM process and focus on risk areas were briefly discusses and alluded to in the package - Market Code & Privacy Code reports enclosed - A listing of all the staff, positions, years of service, as well as the locations they work.
+- Vision Mission and Values & Co-operative Principles - 2023 Inflation issues and Bank of Canada interest rate increases. - Board focus and responsibilities - Board Attendance, Remuneration and Expenses presented as part of AGM package. - Committees of the board and who is on them.

-- Corp and Social Responsibility report included branch locations, number of staff and how much payroll income was injected into our local economies. - A listing of Donations and Contributions the Credit Union and staff did in 2022.
-Nearly 2,000 volunteer hours were completed. - A summary of special community events Radius hosted in 2022.
+- List of Board members, Terms and Years of Service were reported. - 2023 Growth, Margin and Capital reported. - Interest Margin improvements - Completion of the Merger with Earl Grey Credit Union - ERM process and focus on risk areas were briefly discussed and alluded to in the package. - Market Code & Privacy Code reports enclosed. - A listing of all the staff, positions, years of service, as well as the locations where they work. - The Corp and Social Responsibility report included branch locations, number of staff and how much payroll income was injected into our local economies. - A listing of Donations and Contributions the Credit Union and staff did in 2023.
+Over 2,700 volunteer hours were completed. - A summary of special community events Radius hosted in 2023.